 Whether it's a blockage in the nozzle or a broken tube, issues with your leaf blower can be frustrating.

-We've looked at some common leaf blower problems and suggested ways to avoid them, to help save you time and money on repairs.
+We've looked at some common leaf blower problems and suggested ways to fix and avoid them, to help save you time and money on repairs.

 There's a number of reasons why your leaf blower might be failing to start up, and it typically depends on what fuel your models uses – petrol, electricity or battery.